 For example in October 2018, the requirements for licensing of HMOs changed significantly.
 This increased the scope of the number of properties that would now require mandatory licensing and laid the basis for minimum room sizes among other standards.

 - Government publishes key licensing changes to further protect tenants

 - Houses in multiple occupation and residential property licensing reform: guidance for local housing authorities

 And to make sure you're on the right side of any current licensing requirements check out...

 As part of this making sure your property covers all requirements for Housing Health & Safety Rating System (HHSRS) will be very important and will form the starting point for a local council's requirement for your property to be up to standard.

 This fire risk assessment will look at a host of measures from reducing the initial risks of a fire, to escaping, in the event of a fire.

 Fire escape routes can often be the main staircase and corridor, which needs to be a protected route to the front or rear door as a means of escape without going through high-risk areas like kitchens.

 Putting It All Together

-I hope this gives you a bit of an insight in terms of what’s required when it comes to looking at the fire requirements for your next HMO.
-At the bottom well include a few links to resources for learning more about HMOs to help you on your way.
+I hope this gives you a bit of an insight in terms of what's required when it comes to looking at the fire requirements for your next HMO.
+Below, we include a few links to resources for learning more about HMOs to help you on your way.
 We hope you find them useful.